YB-Joe/ybcho/_pages/study.md

 ---
 title: "What is AI?"
-excerpt: "Artificial Intelligence : The Science of Making Machines Intelligent"

-categories:
-  - Study
-tags:
-  - AI
-last_modified_at: 2020-06-16T08:06:00-05:00
+layout: categories
+permalink: /Study/
+author_profile: true
 ---

 ## What is AI?